Zone-organization/Nuclear-Engine/README.md

 - __OneAPI__
   - Support for DirectX 11 "Feature Level 10.1" and OpenGL 3.3 Core RenderAPIs.
   - Support for Point, Bilinear, Tri-linear, Anisotropic "X2, X4, X8, X16", Filtering for Textures.
-  - Support for HLSL Shader which can be Cross Compiled to GLSL.
+  - Support for HLSL Shaders which can be Cross Compiled to GLSL.
-  - Support for Fast Unified Shader.
-  - Support for Separate Shaders (excellent for debugging and testing features).
+  - Support for Separate Shaders (Vertex & Pixel).
   - Support for Separate Samplers and Textures.
   - Fastest Design Possible through If statements in debug build and direct RenderAPI calls in release build.

-- __Renderer__
+- __RenderSystem__
-  - Support for Hybrid Lighting system which allows you to implement more lighting techniques.
   - Support for Phong-Shading.
   - Support for IMGUI.